 To hide or display indicators in the monitor, press the button.

-The following indicators appear in the information display in movie mode (in live view and during recording):
+The indicators at right appear in the information display in movie mode (in live view and during recording).

 Use Custom Setting g1 (Custom control assignment) to choose the roles played by camera controls during movie recording.